 Laurel Powers-Freeling, National Joint Registry Chairman

-The National Joint Registry’s Steering Committee (NJRSC) oversees the work programme of the registry.
-As Chairman it is always a pleasure to offer a foreword to our Annual Report, now in its 14th edition, and to update on the substantial developments during the previous financial year.
+The National Joint Registry’s Steering Committee (NJRSC) oversees the strategic and operational work programme of the registry.
+As Chairman, and in the role for the past six years, it is always a pleasure to offer a foreword to our annual report, now showcasing our work in its 15th edition, and to update on significant developments during the previous year 2017/18.

 Key work and developments

-Finally, my thanks to the NJR management team, in particular our Director of Operations, Elaine Young.
-Thanks also go to our NJR contractors, Northgate Public Services (UK) Ltd., the University of Bristol, and the communications team based at the Healthcare Quality Improvement Partnership, for all their hard work and efforts throughout the year in progressing the NJR work agenda.
+Finally, my thanks go to Elaine Young, our tireless NJR Director and her team, as well as our NJR contract partners Northgate Public Services (UK) Ltd and the University of Bristol for all their hard work and efforts throughout the year in progressing the NJR work agenda.